qtiuto/lua-for-android/README.md

     Functions:

      import:
-      import a package or a class.
+      Import a package or a class.
-      usage: import "android.os.*" or import "android.os.Process"
+      Usage: import "android.os.*" or import "android.os.Process"
-      if you import a package then you can call Type(shortName) to get a type,but no value returned.
+      f you import a package then you can call Type(shortName) to get a type,but no value returned.
-      If you import a Type then the returned value is the type and a global value named the short name is set.For example local p=import "android.os.Process"
+      If you import a Type then the returned value is the type and a global value named the short name is set.For example， local p=import "android.os.Process"
         p.myPid() --or Process.myPid()
       By default,"java.lang.*","java.util.*","android.view.*",
-      "android.widget.*",and "android.app." are imported,but only
+      "android.widget.*",and "android.app.*" are imported,but only
       "java.lang.*" is allowed to be overwritted.
      new:
-      construct a new instance.
+      Construct a new instance.
-      usage: new(Type,args...)
+      Usage: new(Type,args...)
       This is equal to call Type(args...).
       e.g.
         import "java.lang.StringBuilder"
         new(StringBuilder,"haha") or StringBuilder("haha")

      newArray:
-      construct an array.
+      Construct an array.
-      usage: newArray(ComponentType,length,initial args...)
+      Usage: newArray(ComponentType,length,initial args...)
       The length of inital args must be less than or equal to the length
       Alternative: new(ArrayType,,length,initial args...)
       Note:Never pass a type into the initial args.Type cast won't be